MaPPmath/mappmath.github.io/pages/about/people.md

 first MaPP Middle School Challenge at Lamar University.
 He coordinates MaPP's partner campuses, including onboarding our new partners each year.

-You can contact Dr. Couch by email at <pjcouch@lamar.edu> or visit his website at <http://pjcou.ch/>.
+You can visit his website at <http://pjcou.ch/>.

 # Regional/Campus Directors